yochaigal/cairn/resources/monsters/satyr.md

 # Satyr

-6 HP, 12 DEX, 16 WIL, horns (d6) or pipes (save)
+6 HP, 11 STR, 14 DEX, 16 WIL, horns (d6)

-- Magical humanoids with the legs and horns of a goat that love to dance and drink.
+- Mythical humanoids with legs and horns of a goat that love to dance and drink.
 Found in deep forests.
-- Highly resistant to magic effects.
+Immune to mind-altering magic.
-- **Pipes**: Anyone who hears the music from a satyr's pipes must save WIL or fall asleep, be charmed or frightened.
-The Satyr chooses which effect when playing the pipes.
+- **Pipes**: Anyone in earshot of their music must save WIL or fall asleep.